 The following is a breakdown of some of Alrosa’s mining divisions.

 Miry Mining & Processing Division (MPD)

 Miry MPD was established in 1957.
-As of 2017, the division had an 18% production stake in ALROSA Group.
-Miry MPD develops mines in Mir, Irelyakh, VodorazdelnyeGalechniki, to mention but a few.
+By 2017, the division had an 18% production stake in ALROSA Group.
+Miry MPD develops mines in Mir, Irelyakh, and VodorazdelnyeGalechniki, to mention a few.

 The Aikhal Mining & Processing Division (MPD)

-Aikhal was founded in 1986.
-The division is responsible for developing diamonds in the Komsomolsky and Jubilee open-pits, as well as the Aikhal underground pits.
+Aikhal was founded in 1986 and is responsible for developing diamonds in the Komsomolsky, Jubilee open-pits, and the Aikhal underground pits.
 As of 2017, it had a production share in the ALROSA Group exceeding 30%.

 Udachny Mining & Processing Division (MPD)

 Contrary to the other divisions that mostly deal with diamond exploration, Udachny is primarily a business unit of the ALROSA Group.
 Although this division is located in Western Yakutia, it develops various mining sites, such as the Maritsa and Udachnayakimberlite pipes.

 Udachny is also responsible for the exploration of the RucheyPiropovy and Dellyuvialnaya placer deposits.
 The division had a share of 11% in the ALROSA Group’s production as of 2016.